FreedomIntelligence/HuatuoGPT/README.md

 ## HuatuoGPT

-See our model in [https://www.huatuogpt.cn/](https://www.huatuogpt.cn/) (API key required).
+See our model in [https://www.huatuogpt.cn/](https://www.huatuogpt.cn/).
 Note that it is still in progressing.

 ## Limitations